 Invitation for Members to Join a Fundraising Event

 Events might include bake sales or collections after one of your services.
-No matter how you choose to fundraise, be sure to invite as many people as possible to your event!
+No matter how you choose to fundraise, invite as many people as possible to your event!
+Here is an example of a church fundraiser letter that will encourage people to attend.

 Dear [Church Member’s Name],

-As you know, at [Church Name] we strive to be a place of support and comfort to the local community.
-We hope to do this by providing spiritual guidance and reflection.
+At [Church Name], we strive to support and comfort the local community by offering spiritual guidance and reflection.
 However, we also understand the importance of practical support.

-In light of [recent events/Seasonal Holiday], we will be raising funds to support [cause].
-We will be doing this by hosting a [event or collection] on [date] at [time].
+In light of [recent events/Seasonal Holiday], we will be raising funds to support [cause] by hosting a [event or collection] on [date] at [time].

 With best wishes,